 How to get to Ameland

 Take the ferry directly to Ameland from Holwerd, sit back and relax on this 50-minute scenic ferry ride or take the high-speed ferry which takes 20 minutes.
-Tickets can be booked online via de website of the Wagenborg Ferry Company.
+Tickets can be booked online via the website of the Wagenborg Ferry Company.
 Price for the crossing is €17,5 ($19) a person (fast ferry surcharge is an additional €7.5/$8), taking the car across will set you back €110 ($120).

 How to get to Schiermonnikoog – Car-free Frisian Island